 Tourists traditionally flock to California in summer, but fall in the Golden State is one of the best times of year to visit.
-We may not quite have the breathtaking fall foliage of New England, but California has fall fun all its own to offer.
+My home state may not quite have the breathtaking fall foliage of New England, but California has fall fun all its own to offer.
 All the inland locations that are too hot to visit during the summer months finally cool down, while the coastal areas remain moderately warm.
-In addition, autumn is a great time to beat the crowds, especially at some of California’s increasingly popular destinations like many national parks.
+In addition, autumn is a great time to beat the crowds, especially at some increasingly popular destinations like many national parks in California.

-So if you are ready to visit California in the fall (or just take a little weekend trip if you are a local), where should you go?
+So if you are ready to visit California in September, October, or November (or just take a little weekend trip if you are a local), where should you go?
 Here are 10 top fall destinations in California for family travelers to get your travel planning started.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)